Tips for Buying Fall Bulbs

-Prices may vary widely from catalog to catalog, but don’t be fooled.
+Prices may vary widely from the catalog to catalog, but don’t be fooled.
 Some deals in mass-market catalogs are too good to be true.
 Be sure to read the fine print about what size bulb you’ll be receiving.

 –the bigger the better

-This is one case where it pays to buy the largest, best quality bulbs you can afford.
-This can be confusing since tulips are graded by overall size, but a top-size of one variety may not be as large as the top-size of another.
+This is one case where it pays to buy the largest, best-quality bulbs you can afford.
+This can be confusing since tulips are graded by overall size, but a top size of one variety may not be as large as the top size of another.
 When choosing daffodils, they are graded according to size and weight.
 Some varieties have several segments to the daffodil bulb, referred to as double-nose or triple-nose.
 Smaller bulbs are often available as an affordable alternative or for naturalizing.

 –quality bulbs should be relatively heavy for their size.

 Avoid bulbs that are lightweight or soft, as they may not develop properly.
 When dealing with thousands of bulbs, occasionally a bulb of lesser quality will sneak by.
-Don’t hesitate to set hose aside.
+Don’t hesitate to set the hose aside.

 –avoid bulbs with deep cuts.

 It’s virtually impossible to harvest bulbs without a few nicks, and this doesn’t affect the quality of the bulb – but deep cuts can be a site for decay.
 Loose skins are not a problem either.

 –avoid bulbs that show signs of mold or rot, especially if it is at the basal end of the bulb.